 ‘Why don’t you throw the whole stamen in?’
 Rowan has watched her while talking to Peaches.

 ‘Before I what?’
 He glances over his shoulder and blemishes at the sight of Missy brandishing her wand.
 ‘Good lord!
 Are you bat-shit crazy, woman!?!’

 ‘It won’t hurt.
-At least I don’t think it will… And you won’t remember anything about what I’m doing right now… Shazam!’
+At least I don’t think it will… And you won’t remember anything about what I’m doing anyway… Shazam!’

 ‘Are we ready?’

 ‘Yes, we are.’
 Rowan Puts little Buddy on the floor and steps back.

 Peaches looks at the potion on the edge of the table and asks, ‘Are you sure it will work?’

 ‘Well.
 It worked for you,’ Rowan answers with a little tight smile.
 He looks at his sister who can’t take her eyes off Buddy.
 She bites her lip and glances up at him.